JonathanW20/Testing_Final_Project/README.md

    ```

 ### Python Script
-1. Locate the directory of the python script.
+1. Locate the directory of the python script
    ```sh
    cd directory_of_script
    ```
 2. Run the Script
    ```sh
    python blifToSing.py
    ```
-3. .sing file will be in the same directory as the Python Script.
+3. .sing file will be in the same directory as the Python Script

 ### Singular
 Singular can be downloaded from this [website](https://www.singular.uni-kl.de/) then follow these steps: